Radeax/aws-restart-hackathon/README.md

 -	Organize your program by separating functionalities in files
 -	You need to buy 5 cars.
 -	Make data persist in a database

+### My Scripts
+main.py
+functions.py

+As the project lead, I planned the structure and guided my team members on how to implement their features